tatisortiz/fds.proyect.restaurant/README.md

 Tatiana ortiz - FSD student
 GitHub
 Thanks 🎓
-A big thank you to the Geekshubs Academy for the opportunity to learn and grow as a developer, every day you get better, thank you for the o
+Many thanks to the Geekshubs Academy for the opportunity to learn and grow as a developer, every day you get better.